Yubei83/CNN-Data-Augmentation/README.md

 - The scripts `strong_perturbation_accuracy.m`, `validation_accuracy_comparison.m`, and `Strong_Perturbation_Performance_Comparison.m` are used to analyze and visualize performance metrics across strategies, supporting the figures presented in the report (Figure 4 and Figure 5).

-It is recommended to run the project using MATLAB R2023a or later.
-GPU acceleration is highly recommended to improve training efficiency.This project uses the GTSRB (German Traffic Sign Recognition Benchmark) dataset, available at: https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+It is recommended to run the project using MATLAB R2024b.
+GPU acceleration is highly recommended to improve training efficiency.
+This project uses the GTSRB (German Traffic Sign Recognition Benchmark) dataset, available at: https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign